 We also calculate the standard deviation of the color values of the pixels from the picture taken in the test above.
-This is done so that we can objectively score the TVs for uniformity, rather than needing to rely on our subjective opinions of each TV.
+This is done so that we can objectively score the TV's uniformity, rather than needing to rely on our subjective opinions of each TV.
 This is a bit less useful for people who want an idea of what black uniformity looks like, but is necessary for us to be able to assign a fair score.

 Flashlighting and clouding can occur for a few reasons:

 Flashlighting can sometimes be fixed on some televisions.
 If the flashlighting is caused by pressure from the TV's frame, you can adjust it by slightly loosening or tightening the screws behind the edge of the screen.
 Some TVs don't expose the screws, however, so this won't always be possible.
 You should also keep in mind that a small change in the tightness of a screw can have a big impact on the uniformity of the screen, so be careful if ever you do try this step.
 While this can fix the issue, we don't recommend it unless you know exactly what you're doing, as it may cause more problems than it solves.